 If you combine these factors with the intent behind the I-212 waiver, Congress intended to give a removed alien a second chance, you find that the USCIS is generous in reviewing I-212 waiver requests.
 Congress’s idea was that the I-212 waiver is remedial in nature versus punitive.

 How an applicant applies for an I-212 waiver depends on the immigration benefit sort, an immigrant or nonimmigrant visa.
 It also depends on whether the applicant needs any other waivers in conjunction with the I-212 waiver.
 Different rules apply also if you are visa exempt like Canadians, or you already inside the United States.

 How We Can Help

-We can help with all aspects of the I-212 waiver process.
-We have successfully prepared and filed these I-212 waiver applications.
+We can and do help with all aspects of the I-212 waiver process.
+We have then successfully prepared and filed these I-212 waiver applications.
 If you are unsure about the need for this waiver or any others, we can also help you work through what you need.
 For all your waiver needs, please contact us.